MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01.md

     }
     ```

-    Here, we have created an [ArcRotateCamera](https://doc.babylonjs.com/divingDeeper/cameras/camera_introduction#arc-rotate-camera) which points almost completely downwards and targets the origin point of the space.
-The light we have created is a [HemisphericLight](https://doc.babylonjs.com/divingDeeper/lights/lights_introduction#the-hemispheric-light) which points to the sky, which is very useful for simulating an ambient space.
-We have also dimmed the light a little by lowering its intensity.
+    Here, we have created an [ArcRotateCamera](https://doc.babylonjs.com/divingDeeper/cameras/camera_introduction#arc-rotate-camera), which points almost completely downwards and targets the origin point of the space.
+The light we have created is a [HemisphericLight](https://doc.babylonjs.com/divingDeeper/lights/lights_introduction#the-hemispheric-light) that points to the sky and is useful for simulating an ambient space.
+We've also dimmed the light a little by lowering its intensity.

     If you need a refresher on how to create a camera and a light, revisit the [Prepare Scene section of the Hello World Tutorial Series](../babylonjs-webxr-helloworld/prepare-scene-02.md#add-a-camera) before proceeding to the next step.